oracle/odpi/doc/src/public_structs/dpiSodaOperOptions.rst

 .. member:: const char \*\*dpiSodaOperOptions.keys

-    Specifies an array of key values which identify documents in the collection.
+    Specifies an array of key values which documents in the collection must have in order to be processed by the operation.
 The length of this array is defined by the member :member:`~dpiSodaOperOptions.numKeys`.

 .. member:: uint32_t \*dpiSodaOperOptions.keyLengths